It's important to try and find out what is causing your fever. This helps doctors choose the right treatment for you.

 Sometimes your signs and symptoms can give your doctor some idea as to where in your body your infection is.
 For example, if you have burning and stinging sensations when passing urine, then you might have a bladder infection.

 Your doctor will also check your breathing and you may have a chest x-ray to rule out lung infection.
 They will carefully examine the entry site of your drip or central line for any signs of infection, if you have one.

-Your doctor will arrange for you to have a blood sample taken.
+You'll have blood samples taken.
 This is to check that your blood cell counts are normal.
 And to look for infection in your blood.
 This test is called blood cultures.

-You might also have tests to check for infection:
+You might also have other tests to check for infection from your: